Why Los Angeles Times wants to be a 'media platform,' not just a newspaper - KTVZ

 Adding to the journalism

-The LAT’s journalism is “foundational,” Merida told me.
+The journalism of the Los Angeles Times is “foundational,” Merida told me.
 “We will continue to produce that great journalism — we have some of the greatest journalists in the world — but… there’s a broader kind of ecosystem of content you can wrap around the journalism.
-And compete for people who would not have thought about the LA Times before.”
+And compete for people who would not have thought about the L.A.
+Times before.”
 That’s when my ears perked up — when Merida talked about live events, audio projects, and bringing in “comedy and poetry and music.”

 “When you bring all of this together,” he said, “then you widen your ability to attract audiences.”